Practice and theory of brain imaging - Summer 2023

 About the course

-See the main course page for an overall description of the course, including the requirements, and a rough schedule of classes.
+See the main course page for an overall description of the course, including the requirements.

 About this iteration